-Proposition 218 added a set of procedures and requirements which a local government must follow to levy an assessment.
+Proposition 218 added a set of procedures and requirements to Article XIII D of the California Constitution which a local government must follow to levy an assessment.
 In addition to notice, hearing, and assessment ballot proceedings, Proposition 218 provides that "only special benefits are assessable" and requires a local government to "separate the general benefits from the special benefits conferred on a parcel."

-By its nature most public improvements financed through an assessment district contain an element of public benefit.
+By its nature, most public improvements financed through an assessment district contain an element of public benefit.
 The test is: does there exist, with relation to the improvement, a special benefit to the property assessed?
-The law requires that portion of the cost of the improvement which benefits the public generally, to be separated from that portion of the cost of the improvement which specially benefits assessed properties.
-Proposition 218 provides the following definition of "special benefit":
+The law requires that the portion of the cost of the improvement, which benefits the public generally, be separated from that portion of the cost of the improvement which specially benefits assessed properties.
+Article XIII D Section 2(i) defines Special Benefit as follows: